 Early and uniform.
-The most attractive early broccoli that we have found in our trials.
-Green magic is much more uniform and forms a tighter head than other early varieties.
-This hybrid produces 6-8" semi-domed heads with fine beads that are blue-green in colour and matures in approximately 50 days.
-Approx. 100+/- seeds/pkg.
+Green Magic is an attractive early broccoli that is much more uniform and forms a tighter head than other early varieties.
+This hybrid produces semi-domed heads with fine beads that are blue-green in colour.
+Maturity in approximately 55-60 days from transplant.
+Approx. 100 seeds/pkg.

 Scroll down for more details and growing information.

 All members of the crucifer family contain indoles which are nitrogen compounds that appear to protect our cells’ DNA from carcinogens; hence are anti-cancer vegetables.

 Plant seeds 1⁄4-1⁄2 inches deep.
 Transplant or thin small plants to 15-18 inches apart in rows 32-36 inches apart.
 Transplants can be started in April for May planting.
 Transplant after 4-6 weeks.
 Use a starter fertilizer, soaking the root ball thoroughly prior to transplanting.
 Direct seed in late spring, as seedlings can tolerate a light frost.
 Broccoli can be direct seeded up until mid-late June for a continuous harvest.
 Soil temperature should be 21-26 degrees C for optimal germination in 4-7 days.